shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Over these years, I've worked on and developed an expertise in problems in machine learning, data science, program analysis, natural language processing, and systems building.

 ### <a name="ack"></a>Acknowledgement
-Thanks to the following folks for their feedback on this page.
+Thanks to the following for their feedback on this page.

 [Srishti Yadav](https://srishti.dev/) , [Prof. Jeevanjyoti Chakraborty](http://www.facweb.iitkgp.ac.in/~jeevanjyoti/)